DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

   - the technology of listening
 - Listen to some of your favorite music and try to understand what you're hearing from a mixing standpoint.

-> Reading: Exploring Potential of the Mix: Historical Milestones and Expanded Perspectives
+> `Reading`: The Studio as Compositional Tool, Brian Eno.
+Submit a written response to D2L.

 <!--
 ## Friday

-- Discuss Reading on historical milestones in recording
+- Discuss Eno reading
 - More Nearfield monitoring setup
   - positioning the speakers, acoustic reflections, room resonances
 - [Setting up a home studio environment](https://youtu.be/rLrZdahhCCE)